angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 ### Gameplan

-An early Doomsdays gives you enough time to build safe piles.
+An early Doomsday gives you enough time to build safe piles.

 ### Cards to keep in mind